anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 MUST be performed based on an authenticated self-contained object.
 The certification request is bound in a self-contained way to a proof of origin based on the IDevID credentials.
-Consequently, the certification request may be transferred using any mechanism or protocol.
+Consequently, the certification request MAY be transferred using any mechanism or protocol.
 Authentication and authorization of the certification request can be done by the domain registrar and/or by backend domain components.
 As mentioned in {{sup-env}}, these components may be offline or off-site.